ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 | Negative | Contravariant |
 | Both | Invariant |

-What this means is that Functors (which are actually Covariant Functors) require a type constructor (data type that needs a type variable to be fully defined) in a covariant position in order for you to define a Functor instance for that type.
+  What this means is that Functors (which are actually Covariant Functors) require a type constructor  in a covariant position in order for you to define a Functor instance for that type.

 Let's look at a type that we know has a Functor instance like `Maybe`:

 ![Polarity of the Maybe Type Constructor](/images/contravariant/maybe-polarity.png)

-We can see that the type variable `a` occurs in a covariant position within the definition of the `Maybe` type constructor.
+We can see that the type variable `a` occurs in a covariant (or output) position within the definition of the `Maybe` type constructor.

 Now let's look at the definition of `Predicate` data type:

 ![Polarity of the Predicate Type Constructor](/images/contravariant/predicate-polarity.png)

-We can see that the type variable `a` within the definition of the `Predicate` type constructor occurs in an input position.
+We can see that the type variable `a` occurs in a contravariant (or input) position.
 This indicates that we can't create a (Covariant) Functor instance for this data type.

 But we want to map things!
 What do we do?